Doubly robust estimation of optimal treatment regimes for survival data using an instrumental variable: Supporting Information

 \section{Supporting Information}

-Proofs for the theorems in Section 3, along with the supplementary simulations in Section 4, can be found in the appendix.
+The supplementary simulations in Section \ref{4} can be found in the supporting information.
 Our proposed method is implemented using R, and the R package \texttt{otrKM} to reproduce our results is available at \url{https://cran.r-project.org/web/packages/otrKM/index.html}.
 Access to the data used in the study is granted through the National Cancer Institutes and can be obtained upon approval through the following link: \url{https://cdas.cancer.gov/plco/}.
+Proofs for theorems in Section \ref{sec3} are available in the supporting information.